adamsilver/fdpb/03-Book-A-Flight.md

 This works really well but we do need to think about browsers that lack support.

-#### Date input unsupported
+#### Browsers that don't support date inputs

-Browsers that don't support the date input will degrade gracefully into a simple text box, which may be sufficient.
+Browsers that don't support date inputs will degrade into a text box, which may be sufficient.
 This is one of the advantages of Progressive Enhancement.
 We can choose to degrade gracefully, or, we can decide to provide a more enhanced fallback.

-As choosing dates is integral to booking a flight online, the degraded solution isn't really that acceptable.
-We'll need to design our own date picker when the date input isn't supported.

-First, we need to detect a lack of support:
+As choosing dates is integral to booking a flight online, the degraded solution isn't really suitable.
+We'll build another custom component to choose a date.
+But before we do we need to detect support:

 ```Javascript
 function supportsDateInput() {